-Balance, he meditated while eyeing the graffiti-tagged column.
-Before a thought could enter his head, he sprang towards it.
-He climbed compulsively, Likes streaming in from the crowd.
+Balance, he meditated while eyeing the graffiti-tagged column and, before a thought could enter his head, he sprang towards it.
+Climbing compulsively, he saw Likes streaming in from the crowd.
 From ground level, Cherry saw her friend climbing higher.

 “What?!”
-Bryce AKA “Mario” yelled into an empty apartment.
-He’d crashed back to the app browser’s lobby, his GPU running hotter than a Nuclear Summer.
+Bryce yelled into an empty apartment.
+He’d crashed back to the app browser’s lobby, his GPU running hotter than a nuclear summer.

 It was 3 o’clock in the morning.

 A ringtone by futuresynth band, “Venusian Snow”, sounded.
-It was Alexia AKA “Cherry” ringing his iGlasses.
+It was Alexia ringing his smart glasses.

 “Bryce, you’re a genius,” she began.

 “I wouldn’t say that.”
-Bryce adjusted the iGlasses on his nose, which pinched after hours of wear.
+Bryce adjusted the glasses on his nose, which pinched after hours of wear.

-“You’ve started a micro-controversy over whether or not you’d quit on purpose.
-Regulars think you’ve left to make an impression.
+“You’ve started a micro-controversy over whether or not you’ve quit on purpose.
+Regulars think you left to make an impression.
 Visitors think you were kicked by the devs.”